emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

    authentication system, so that logging into one origin logs you into all origins; to have multiple domains that have separate logins, use separate `Filter`s.

+   In order to facilitate complex setups, such as having another gateway in front of Ambassador that rewrites the `Host` header, you may specify an `internalOrigin` field that tells Ambassador use that instead of the `origin` field when determining whether a given protectedOrigin applies to a request.
+The scheme and/or the hostname in the `internalOrigin` may be a wildcard `*` to support not having to explicitly configure what the rewritten hostname is;
+   wildcards are simple exact-matches for `*`.
+Wildcards cannot be used in a protected origin with `includeSubdomains: true`.

  - `clientURL` is deprecated, and is equivalent to setting